xiaopeng12138/xrcade/README.md

 # Xrcade

-**An open-source arcade simulation system for XR devices based on Unity.**
+**An open-source arcade simulation system for XR devices based on Unity (Will be soon changed to Godot).**

 ## What is Xrcade?